 7. Buy the right backpack

 Let me tell you, having the wrong backpack will make your life misery.
 And I say backpack because you really do need a backpack.
 Suitcases are clunky and and hard to move around with.
 Don’t think you’ll have beautifully paved concrete paths everywhere you go to seamlessly wheel your suitcase around, because you won’t.
 Sometimes you may unexpectedly need to walk through marsh, or floods, or muddy roads, or sand, or any other type of unfriendly terrain.
+So a backpack is essential, and you need to make sure you get the right one!
 Go to a hiking/backpack store and ask the staff there which backpack suits your body type.
 You don’t have to buy from them, but do make sure you get some expert advice.
 I personally use a hybrid backpack (a backpack with wheels on the bottom).
 90% of the time I can wheel it around, but that other 10% I am extremely happy I have those backpack straps on the back.
+If you prefer carry-on only, make sure you’ve got the right size!
+This chart will help.

 8. Don’t overpack!